 Click here to visit the Murthly Sawmill website.
 The sawmill has a long-standing reputation for quality fencing and garden products.

 Murthly & Strathbraan Estates is also on Facebook.

-In May 117 salmon were caught on the River Tay at Murthly.
+We had a great month on the River Tay in June, catching 115 salmon and two sea trout at Murthly.
 Why not book a day and enjoy the fine early summer weather, bird life and trees as you spend a relaxing day on the river?